nephomaniac/sos_vag_env/README.md

 Next steps:
+    Using vagrant commands, the box can be: reloaded (w/ or w/o --provision) to apply new Vagrantfile config. suspended
+    provisioned (ie to test changes or reapply things run in bootstrap.sh) destroyed - clean removal of all the artifacts.
+Just 'vagrant up' again to start with a clean new build env when you're ready.

     Try syncing with a cloned sos dir on the host via the Vagrantfile Adjust the boostrap.sh to add commands to sos init and bld upon vm launch.